nanoframework/nanoframework.github.io/content/community-targets/NESHTEC-NeshNode.md

 # NESHTEC NeshNode

-NeshNode is a flexible, high performance board featuring a powerful STM32F7 dual core microcontroller, on-board ethernet, LiPo battery charger, lots of I/Os and another powerful feature: two MikroE® Click™ sockets.
+NeshNode is a flexible, high performance board featuring a powerful STM32F7 dual core RISC based microcontroller, on-board ethernet, battery charger, lots of I/Os and two MikroE® Click™ sockets.

-This board has also been tested by [TÜV Nord](https://www.tuev-nord.de/), which means that it is fully compliant with EU regulations (CE).
+Furthermore, our board has been extensively tested by the independent testing institute [TÜV Nord](https://www.tuev-nord.de/) for EMC/EMI (electromagnetic compatibility / interference), which means that it is fully compliant with EU regulations (CE).

 ![NESHTEC NeshNode](../../images/community-targets/NESHTEC-NeshNode-STM32F7-1.1-nf.png)